Royal Engineers: Trades

 All members of the Royal Engineers are trained combat engineers and all sappers (privates) and non-commissioned officers also have another trade.
 These trades include: air conditioning fitter, electrician, general fitter, plant operator mechanic, plumber, bricklayer, plasterer / painter, carpenter & joiner, fabricator, building materials technician, design draughtsman, electrical & mechanical draughtsman, geographic support technician, survey engineer, armoured engineer, driver, engineer IT, engineer logistics specialist, amphibious engineer, bomb disposal specialist, diver or search specialist.
 They may also undertake the specialist selection and training to qualify as Commandos or Military Parachutists.
 Women are eligible for all Royal Engineer specialities.

 Units

 The Royal School of Military Engineering

 The Royal School of Military Engineering (RSME) is the British Army's Centre of Excellence for Military Engineering, Explosive Ordnance Disposal (EOD), and counter terrorist search training.
-Located on several sites in Chatham, Kent, Camberley in Surrey and Bicester in Oxfordshire the Royal School of Military Engineering offers training facilities for the full range of Royal Engineer skills.
+The school is located on several sites in Chatham, Kent, Camberley in Surrey, and Bicester in Oxfordshire.
+The Royal School of Military Engineering offers training facilities for the full range of Royal Engineer skills.
 The RSME was founded by Major (later General Sir) Charles Pasley, as the Royal Engineer Establishment in 1812.
 It was renamed the School of Military Engineering in 1868 and granted the "Royal" prefix in 1962.